SunlayGGX/Storm/README.md

 - **viscosity (positive float, facultative)**: The viscosity of the rigid body in Pa.s (???).
 This has to be strictly positive (> 0.0).
 - **noStickCoeff (positive zero-able float, facultative)**: This is a coefficient made to modulate the norm of the force produced to ensure the no-stick constraint.
 Default is 1.0, set it to 0.0 to disable the no-stick constraint for the specific rigidbody.
 - **dragCoeff (positive zero-able float, facultative)**: This is the drag coefficient of the rigid body object with the fluid.
 Default is 0.0 (drag effect disabled for the current rigid body).
 See uniformDragCoeff on fluids.
-- **coendaCoeff (positive zero-able float, facultative)**: This is the coenda penalty force coefficient of the rigid body object with the fluid.
-Because it is experimental, default is 0.0 (coenda effect disabled for the current rigid body).
+- **coandaCoeff (positive zero-able float, facultative)**: This is the coanda penalty force coefficient of the rigid body object with the fluid.
+Because it is experimental, default is 0.0 (coanda effect disabled for the current rigid body).
 See uniformDragCoeff on fluids.
 - **normalsCoherency (boolean, facultative)**: if true, a second pass will be made to ensure rigid bodies particles normals are coherents (point to the same way (to the interior if it is a wall, or to the exterior if it is an non-wall object)).
 It is better to keep this setting to false for concave or miscellaneous objects.
 Default is true.
 Note that this is to correct normals from object that are correctly made, we cannot fix objects those triangles are in a mess.
 Besides, this settings ensure normals point to the inside for a wall and outside for any other rigid body.
 - **sampleCountMDeserno (positive integer, semi-facultative)**: This is the input sample count of M. Deserno sampling algorithm of a sphere.
 It should be greater than 0.
 It is mandatory if specified geometry is "EquiSphereMDeserno" and the layeringGeneration is "Uniform".
 - **layerCount (positive integer, facultative)**: The boundary particles layer to generate along the rigid body surface.
 Should be a non-zero positive integer.
 Default is 1.